 My maiden name is Chevalier.

-My married name is Chevalier-Karfis (not common for French people: most wife would just take their husband’s last name).
+My married name is Chevalier-Karfis (hyphenated names are not common for French people: most wives would just take their husband’s last name).

 My husband’s first name is Olivier.

 - Camille Chevalier-Karfis – straight and to the point – that’s the one I would use for a business kind of letter